-Higher education is one of the most significant investments a family will choose to make.
-This section is designed to provide an introduction to some basic terms and resources, and Ms. Cook is available to answer questions and make suggestions for further information (books, financial planners, workshops, etc.).
-Note that College Advising offers a Financial Planning Workshop each year for sophomore and junior families.
-Parents are encouraged to attend to learn the basics of the process, what colleges typically provide, and what forms are required for eligibility.
+Higher education is one of the most significant investments a family will make.
+This section is designed to introduce some basic terms and resources, and Ms. Cook is available to answer questions and make suggestions for further information.
+Note that College Advising partners with College Money Method to provide education on the financing process throughout the school year - parents are strongly encouraged to attend to learn the basics of the process, what colleges typically provide, and what forms are required for eligibility.